 I absolutely love incorporating literature into Social Studies classes!
-Here are three wordless picture books that you can use to teach Canadian History.
+Here are three wordless picture books for teaching Canadian History that you can incorporate into your upper elementary classroom.

 Note: This post contains amazon affiliate links.
 This means that if you purchase through my links, amazon throws a few pennies my way (at no additional cost to you).

-This beautifully illustrated book tells the story of a young farm girl who finds a runaway slave hiding in her barn.
+This beautifully illustrated book tells the story of a young farm girl who finds a young girl hiding in her barn.
+This child is running away because she was enslaved.
 Students must make many inferences in order to fully understand this book with themes of courage and compassion.
 It is a wonderful introduction to the Underground Railroad.

-This book is much longer than the others.
+This wordless picture book for teaching Canadian History is much longer than the others.
 It has several different sections or chapters.
 The Arrival tells an immigration story and is a wonderful way to introduce immigration as well as push and pull factors to students.

 In this wordless picture book, students are asked to compare and contrast the lives of children from two different countries and cultures.
 One child is from Australia and the other is from Morocco.
 This story provides a wonderful opportunity to discuss identity.